 - You should be able to get a few Vultures out by the second bot wave, even with a 5-6CC opening.
 Dusk Wings will help until you can start laying mines.

 - Lay mines all over the map, especially at spawn points if you can memorize them.
 Building Missile Turrets at the final spawn points helps against masses of air units as well.
+You can defend without resorting to spawn camping fairly well up until the third wave of Harvesting Bots, but afterwards the amount of splash from ground compositions may be hard to handle without Spider Mines at enemy spawn points.

 - Hyperion can take out first train on its own as well as warp over to the attack wave that follows shortly after.